hansfn/odataphp/Readme.md

 The assumption is that PHP is already installed and configured on the machine where the OData SDK for PHP is installed.
 The SDK does not have any dependency on the host OS so it can run on Windows, Linux or Mac OSX machines.
-The instructions below are written for Debian (verified for on Jessie / 8.1).
+The instructions below are written for Debian (verified on Debian Jessie / 8.1).

 1. Create a folder that should contian the SDK, for instance, ```/usr/local/lib/php5/odataphp```.
 2. Copy the all files and folders in the SDK to the folder created above.